 4. Then, click Startup Repair to fix Windows 10 won’t boot problem.

 If the Windows 10 Startup Repair not working, you can try to fix Windows 10 with BootRec commands.

-* If you are tying to create a bootable USB, you need to set up your BIOS to boot from the USB drive.
+Tip: If you do not have the installation media, you can create a recovery USB drive on a working Windows 10 PC.
+Then set up your BIOS to boot from the USB drive.

 Step 1.
 Free download AOMEI Backupper.
-Install it to your Windows 10 computer.
+Install it on your Windows 10 computer.
 To create recovery media, here you need to click Tools -> Create Bootable Media.

 Step 2.
 Select bootable disc type in the following window.
 It is recommended to select Windows PE and it supports both legacy/MBR and UEFI/GPT boot modes.